 WHAT DOES LIGHT ROAST COFFEE TASTE LIKE?

-This means you can really taste the variation in terroir between different beans.
-So, if you’re looking to taste the differences between different coffee regions then light coffee bean roasts are the best way to go.
+This means you can really taste the variation in growing regions between different beans.
+So, if you’re looking to see how different climates and environments affect the flavor of your coffee, light roast is for you.

 For brewing a light roast, we recommend using the pour-over method or a French press.
-But definitely avoid espresso or cold brew as you won’t get a particularly nice resulting cup.
+But definitely avoid espresso or cold brew as these aren’t well suited to light roast coffee beans.

 The color change is mostly due to the caramelization of sugars which also causes the aroma of the beans to be much stronger and creates a sweeter flavor profile.
 However, the unique flavor of the bean’s origin can still be enjoyed.